beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

 The concept can be used in a pipeline to manage file locations.
 The character string of the sample names are converted to binary, and the integer of that bit string is returned.
 The integer is used as a seed to produce a pseudo-random integer.
 I say pseudo-random because the same integer is returned every time.
 This integer can be used for denoting the file location for that sample's files (e.g. the integer 5279 could denote the file path 5/2/7/9, or 52/79 etc.).
+The LCG formula is simply:

+(_a_ * _X_ + _c_) mod _m_

+Where _a_ is the multiplier, _X_ is the seed, _c_ is the increment, and _m_ is the modulus.
+For the LCG to work properly, _m_ should be larger than the expected permutations (or in this case, large enough for creating file paths), _m_ and _a_ should be relatively prime, and _c_ and _a_ should be close to _m_.
+This should ensure that samples with near-identical names will still produce very different integers.
 I'm using Snakemake, so my implementation is in Python:

 ```python
 def sample_loc(sampleName):